UtkarshTheWise/Swolo/README.md

 ## 🙏 Acknowledgements

-We'd like to extend our gratitude to the creators of **Loudly** for their accessible and powerful API, as well as the developers of **Three.js**, **WebAudio API**, and **Tone.js** for providing the foundational tools that made our creative vision a reality.
+We'd like to extend our gratitude to the creators of **Loudly** for their accessible and powerful API, the developers of **Firebase** for their robust authentication and database services, and the creators of **Three.js**, **WebAudio API**, and **Tone.js** for providing the foundational tools that made our creative vision a reality.
 Thank you to the event organizers of **CodeZilla** for giving us this deeply influential learning experience and the opportunity to present our skills.